LaurenC2022/random_quotes_lauren_Collins/README.md

 ### Continued development

 1. All buttons and links should be refactored for accessibility
 2. Style needs improvement.
 Tweet button and New Quote buttons need to be placed somewhere in their div.
 All fonts should be responsive and check contrast, and spacing of letters for accessibility.
 3. create and add favicon
 4. add loading emoji when data is being searched for
 5. Select new background and color scheme
+6. On first load several quotes with authors are fetched and stored in an array so the page can display a new quote faster when button is fetched

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**